Learning Fine-Grained Correspondence with Cross-Perspective Perception for Open-Vocabulary 6D Object Pose Estimation: Methodology

 \subsection{Cross-Perspective Global Perception Module}

 To handle drastic viewpoint changes where simple similarity metrics fail, we introduce the Cross-Perspective Global Perception (CPGP) module $\phi_P$. $\phi_P$ establishes robust correspondences between anchor and query views through a multi-layer transformer architecture enhanced with textual guidance.
 As illustrated in Fig.~\ref{fig_cpgp}, the module receives two fused features $\overline{\mathbf{E}}^A$ and $\overline{\mathbf{E}}^Q$ from the previous stage, which are first combined through a concatenation operation before passing through a down projection layer.
 The down-projection layer reduces feature channel dimensions while preserving key information and reducing computational complexity.

-The core of the module consists of $L_1$ identical transformer layers, each layer including a self-attention mechanism and a cross-attention mechanism.
-The self-attention is employed for intra-view reasoning to aggregate local geometric context, and the cross-attention mechanism is employed for inter-view communication, where the anchor features query the observation features.
-This allows the model to search for semantically analogous regions across the perspective gap, effectively modeling the geometric deformation caused by viewpoint shifts.
+The CPGP consists of $L_1$ transformer layers featuring self-attention and cross-attention mechanisms.
+Self-attention aggregates inter-view information to model the severe 3D geometric deformations and perspective gaps between views.
+Cross-attention injects textual semantics by using text embeddings as keys and values.
+This serves as a semantic safeguard, forcing the network to filter out background clutter and focus structural alignment solely on the target object.
+This architecture enables the model to locate semantically and geometrically analogous regions across drastic viewpoint shifts.

 The multi-layer structure allows for progressive refinement of cross-view relationships, where each subsequent layer builds upon the previous one to establish increasingly precise correspondences.
 After processing through all $L_1$ layers, the enhanced features are projected back to the original number of channels through an up projection layer and separated to produce refined representations $\tilde{\mathbf{E}}^A$ and $\tilde{\mathbf{E}}^Q$ for both views.
 The output is a pair of structurally aligned feature maps that encode implicitly established global correspondences.
 This module effectively bridges the perspective gap by learning to align visual features across different perspectives while being guided by textual semantics.